bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+    `Express is a JS framework that sits on top of the Node server, similar to React, but for backend.
+It also lets us build RESTful web apps with JSON.`

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+    `Middleware is kind of like a "buffer" between data, application services, authentication, and API managment.
+It is what helps the backend connect with the frontend.`

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+    ` a resource is any hardware or software that is accessible by the computer, network, or another object connected to a computer.`

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+    `a response status of 200, or even returning the object that was successful.`

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+    `we can break it down into different routers to link to the different sub-apps.`

 ## Minimum Viable Product